Food Friday: Authentic Mexican Michelada Recipe

 When I attended the Villa del Palmar bar-tending class, I was all about learning something authentic.
 Even though I have never been a huge fan of Micheladas, I was excited to learn how to make an authentic Mexican michelada from scratch as opposed to buying a gross pre-mixed one in a can.

 A michelada is a traditional Mexican drink.
-The recipe changes a bit from region to region and due to person tastes, but the basic ingredients are: beer, tomato juice, lime and hot sauce.
+The recipe changes a bit from region to region and due to personal tastes, but the basic ingredients are: beer, tomato juice, lime and hot sauce.
 Here’s the recipe for the one I made in bar-tending class;

 1.Get a large beer mug and salt the rim.

 2. Fill the mug about halfway, maybe a little more with a Mexican beer.

 3. Juice about half a lime in it and fill the rest with tomato juice.